-Overview: Grapevine is a comfortable city outside of Dallas-Fort Worth in north central Texas and gets its name from the wild grapes that once carpeted the land.
+Grapevine is a quaint, inviting town just outside of Dallas-Fort Worth in north central Texas and gets its name from the wild grapes that once carpeted the land.
 It dates from the mid-1800s and has landed on "best places to live" lists in recent years.

 Grapes and wine are a big part of Grapevine life.
-Wineries dot the city, and at least three of them have a downtown tasting room.
-The Grapevine Vintage Railroad has two historic engines and offers wine tours and Old-West themed excursions.
-Grapefest is the Southwest's largest wine fair.
-Residents also enjoy Saturday night performances at the Grapevine Opry, which performs Saturday nights at the Palace Arts Theatre and has three performing arts companies.
-The 8,000-acre Grapevine Lake boasts marinas, boat ramps, and wilderness trails.
-Waterskiing, wind surfing, and boating are all permitted.
+Wineries dot the city, and the Grapevine Vintage Railroad offers wine tours and Old-West themed excursions.
+The historic downtown is home to tasting rooms, shops, eateries and the fun Art Deco-style Palace Arts Center which hosts a wide variety of events, including the Grapevine Opry, the Main Street Fest, the Vintage Wine and Gallery Trail and GrapeFest (the Southwest's largest wine fair).
+On the north end of town, 8,000-acre Lake Grapevine boasts marinas, boat ramps, and wilderness trails.
+Waterskiing, wind surfing, and boating are all popular.
 The city is bike and runner friendly, and its 24 miles of trails link to parks and businesses.
-The Botanical Gardens at Heritage Park hosts a Butterfly Flutterby in honor of the Monarch's migration.
+The Botanical Gardens at Heritage Park sponsors a fun Butterfly Flutterby.

 Neighborhoods have mature landscaping, and most homes, from modest ranch ramblers to custom estates, are made from red brick.

 Age 45 or Better: 30%

 Cost of Living: 20% above the national average